 Okonomiyaki Recipes on Just One Cookbook

-With the homemade okonomiyaki sauce, you can make the pancake anytime you like!
+With this homemade okonomiyaki sauce, you can make this Japanese savory pancake anytime you like!
 On my blog, I offer two classic versions:

-- Hiroshima-style Okonomiyaki – This one is layered with shredded cabbage, fried egg, and yakisoba noodles!
+- Hiroshima-style Okonomiyaki – This one has delicious layers of shredded cabbage, fried egg, and yakisoba noodles.

 Other Homemade Japanese Sauces & Condiments